Aliases for WASHC5 Gene

 GeneCards Summary for WASHC5 Gene

 WASHC5 (WASH Complex Subunit 5) is a Protein Coding gene.
-Diseases associated with WASHC5 include Spastic Paraplegia 8, Autosomal Dominant and Ritscher-Schinzel Syndrome.
+Diseases associated with WASHC5 include Spastic Paraplegia 8, Autosomal Dominant and Ritscher-Schinzel Syndrome 1.
 Among its related pathways are Endocytosis.

-Acts at least in part as component of the WASH core complex whose assembly at the surface of endosomes seems to inhibit WASH nucleation-promoting factor (NPF) activity in recruiting and activating the Arp2/3 complex to induce actin polymerization, and which is involved in regulation of the fission of tubules that serve as transport intermediates during endosome sorting (PubMed:19922875, PubMed:20498093).
+Acts as a component of the WASH core complex that functions as a nucleation-promoting factor (NPF) at the surface of endosomes, where it recruits and activates the Arp2/3 complex to induce actin polymerization, playing a key role in the fission of tubules that serve as transport intermediates during endosome sorting (PubMed:19922875, PubMed:20498093).
 May be involved in axonal outgrowth.
 Involved in cellular localization of ADRB2 (PubMed:23085491).
 Involved in cellular trafficking of BLOC-1 complex cargos such as ATP7A and VAMP7 (PubMed:23676666).